Braifz/braifz/README.md

 ### I'm Braian a Frontend Developer.

-I enjoy learning and building things with javascript, especially react and next js.
+I enjoy learning and building things with Typescript, especially React and Next js.

 Currently I'm learning about Blockchain and web3 technologies. 🦾